Killer Klowns from Outer Space: Critical reception

 The film has been considered a cult classic.
-On the review aggregation website Rotten Tomatoes, the film has an average score of 76%, based on 25 critic reviews.
+On the review aggregation website Rotten Tomatoes, the film has an average score of 79%, based on 29 critic reviews.
 The site's consensus reads: "Killer Klowns from Outer Space's title promises darkly goofy fun – and more often than not, the movie delivers."
 Leonard Klady of The Los Angeles Times wrote that the film "demonstrates both above-average technical skill and large dollops of imagination".
 Film critic Leonard Maltin initially declared the film a BOMB ("Strictly tenth-rate."), but gave the movie a second look after a few years; this time, Maltin awarded the picture two-and-a-half out of a possible four stars.
 In his second review, Maltin wrote "Routinely plotted, but vividly designed, with cheeky humor ... plays its premise to the hilt, all 'circus' bases touched".

 Charles Bramesco of The A.V.
 Club recommended the film, writing that "The film is patently absurd, but the filmmakers are fully committed to that absurdity.
 It's hard not to respect", and noted the film's "enduring appeal".
 Charles Webb of MTV.com called the performances "a little rough", and wrote "If Killer Klowns isn't especially scary, it's only kind of funny but still gets by on the execution of extremely inventive visuals based on the clown/circus motif".
 Dread Central gave the film three out of a possible five stars.
 JoBlo.com gave the film a rating of 8/10, stating that the film "is the king of '80s B-movies and it delivers the tacky goods by the truckloads".
 John Gugie of HorrorNews.net gave the film a score of 3/5, calling it "a hit or miss for horror and sci-fi fans".

 Author Matthew Chojnacki recommended the film in his book Alternative Movie Posters: Film Art From the Underground.
 Jim Craddock, in his book VideoHound's Golden Movie Retriever, gave the film two-and-a-half out of four bones, calling the film a "Visually striking, campy but slick horror flick that'll make you think twice about your next visit to the big top".
 Director Brian Herzlinger considers Killer Klowns from Outer Space to be "his favorite cult film".

+The film received two nominations at the 16th Saturn Awards: Best Music for John Massari and Best Costume Design for Darcie F. Olsen.